imaximix/structure-interpretation-programs/Chapter1.md

 Thoughts: Compound procedures are just combinations of operations.

 ### 1.1.5 The substitution model for procedure application
+There are two types of evaluation: *applicative-order evaluation* and *normal-order evaluation*

 ### 1.1.6 Conditional expressions and predicates